secret-escapes-media/microsite-swiss-2019/_pages/zermatt/index.md

 nav-order: 3
 content-pages: true
 intro: This stylish, famous resort is a perfect introduction to the ski-break scene; great slopes, fine dining and plenty of spa retreats make this a quintessential alpine experience.
+travel: Zermatt is just three hours from Geneva airport, so fly from London with SWISS and head for the slopes.

 topics: